-ESPIE exit routines can alter the ASC mode when control is returned to the interrupted program.
+ESPIE exit routines can alter the ASC mode when control is returned to the interrupted program if the EPIEVERS field in the EPIE contains a value greater than zero.
+This value is set by the system.
 To alter the ASC mode of the interrupted program, the exit must do the following:

-- When the exit routine does not turn on bit EPIERM64, set bit 17 of the EPIEPSW field in the EPIE.
-When the exit routine does turn on bit EPIERM64, set bit 17 of the EPIEPS16 field in the EPIE. - Set the EPIERCTL bit in the EPIE to indicate that the ASC mode for the interrupted program has been set by the exit routine.
+- Set bit 17 of the EPIEPSW field in the EPIE.
+If this bit is 0 when control is returned to the interrupted program, the program receives control in primary ASC mode.
+If this bit is 1 when control is returned to the interrupted program, the program receives control in AR ASC mode. - Set the EPIERCTL bit in the EPIE to indicate that the ASC mode for the interrupted program has been set by the exit routine.